freeletics/khonshu/navigator/README.md

 starting to adopt it.

 1. We believe that navigation should be triggered from the business logic.
-This way it is easily testable where it is easily testable in isolation without having to actually navigate inside a running app.
+This way it is easily testable in isolation without having to actually navigate inside a running app.
 However you usually want to keep Android specific components out of these layers and passing `NavController` there would risk leaking the Activity.